 - Proper infection control & sanitary procedures

 - Knowledge and use of medical terminology, abbreviations, and symbols

 - Effectively communicating with patients, families, and other health care team members

 Length of Program

-Our Phlebotomy Technician course is a total of 60 contact hours + clinical/lab.
-We offer day classes which are held Monday-Thursday 10am-1pm for 5 weeks or evening classes Monday-Thursday 6:00pm-10:00pm.
-Internship/Clinical(s) are the second OPTIONAL part of the course and will occur after the academic portion of the course is complete.
+Our Phlebotomy Technician programs is a total of 60 contact hours + clinical/lab.
+We offer day classes which are held Monday-Thursday 9am-12pm for 5 weeks or evening classes Monday-Thursday 6:00pm-10:00pm.
+Internship/Clinical(s) are the second OPTIONAL part of the program and will occur after the academic portion of the program is complete.
 Clinical(s) are the student’s opportunity to be placed outside of our facility in a clinical setting of the school’s choice until 100 successful venipunctures are completed.
 The clinical opportunity is set in place to aid in the students marketability for job opportunities and has no additional fees.
-If a student chooses to do clinical(s), the overall length of the course will be increased.
+If a student chooses to do clinical(s), the overall length of the program will be increased.
 Students must complete 100 successful venipunctures, which may take 2-5 additional weeks depending on location or volume at different clinical locations.
 Students may forgo the clinical opportunity.
 These students must complete an additional 10 sticks at the Academy.
 If you choose to not do clinical(s), you will be required to sign a contract stating you wish not to do them.

 - $850.00 Tuition